coderbri/12_Beginner_Python_Projects/06_tic_tac_toe/README.md

 # 06 Tic-Tac-Toe

 This is a simple implementation of the classic Tic Tac Toe game in Python.
-The game allows two players to play against each other: one player being a human and the other being a computer.
+The game allows two players to play against each other: one player being a human and the other being a computer or another human.

 ## Contents